aescwork/filework/README.rst

 6. Open or Close the Connection to a File
 7. Delete a File

-There is sphinx-generated documentation: the main page is docs/html/index.html.
-Included in the documentation is a Usage file (docs/html/usage.html) which provides a simple and hopefully helpful explanation about how the methods work and how to call them.

 This module was originally created for the waxtablet application.

 After installation of this package is complete, trying to use the module might result in the following error: "ImportError: No module named filework" or some other error message.